rajdeep07/Hyper-Parameter-Tuning-using-Genetic-Algorithm/README.md

 # Hyper-Parameter-Tuning-using-Genetic-Algorithm
 Predicting using 10 features and identifying the best parameters not by grid search (manual tuning) but Genetic Algorithm as Global Optimization
+For more detail, go through the Summary file attached.